Anet369/Pi-Hunter/README.md

 This project is inspired by the awesome tool **rpi-hunter** made by **[BusesCanFly](https://github.com/BusesCanFly/rpi-hunter)**

 ## Todo
-* **Add the function to verify that the device is a raspberry pi and not just a regular ssh enabled device**
+* **Add a function to verify that the device is a raspberry pi and not just a regular ssh enabled device**

 ## License